assimp/assimp-docs/source/usage/use_the_lib.rst

 Nodes are little-named entities in the scene that have a place and orientation relative to their parents.
 Starting from the scene's root node all nodes can have 0 to x child nodes, thus forming a hierarchy.
-They form the base on which the scene is built: a node can refer to 0..x meshes, can be referred to by a bone of a mesh, or can be animated by a key sequence of an animation.
-DirectX calls them "frames", others call them "objects", and we call them aiNode.
+They form the base on which the scene is built: a node can refer to 0..x meshes, can be referred to by a bone of a mesh, or can be animated by a key sequence of animation.
+DirectX calls them "frames", others call them "objects", and we call them **aiNode**.

 A node can potentially refer to single or multiple meshes.
-The meshes are not stored inside the node, but instead in an array of aiMesh inside the aiScene.
+The meshes are not stored inside the node, but instead in an array of **aiMesh** inside the aiScene.
 A node only refers to them by their array index.
 This also means that multiple nodes can refer to the same mesh, which provides a simple form of instancing.
-A mesh referred to by this way lives in the node's local coordinate system.
+A mesh referred to in this way lives in the node's local coordinate system.
 If you want the mesh's orientation in global space, you'd have to concatenate the transformations from the referring node and all of its parents.

 Most of the file formats don't really support complex scenes, though, but a single model only.
-But there are more complex formats such as .3ds, .x or .collada scenes which may contain an arbitrarily complex hierarchy of nodes and meshes.
+But there are more complex formats such as .3ds, .x, or .collada scenes which may contain an arbitrarily complex hierarchy of nodes and meshes.
 I myself would suggest a recursive filter function such as the following pseudocode: